rossengeorgiev/dota2mod_manacost/README.md

 While the current method works, note that it has not been allowed explicitly.
 It's unlikely that you will get VAC'd, but there are no guarantees.
 Use at your own risk.

+Guide won't work when using the mod.
+No workaround available at the moment.

 ### Dota 2 mod — Mana cost for items
 ----
 [▶ Download latest version](https://github.com/rossengeorgiev/dota2mod_manacost/releases)